netbiolab/scHumanNet/README.md

 # scHumanNet

-Construction of cell-type-specific functional gene network, with SCINET and HumanNetv3
+Construction and analysis of cell-type-specific functional gene network, with SCINET and HumanNetv3

 ### Framework Introduction